|

 .

-The Savannah-Montgomery Division, or Alabama Division as it is sometimes called, which passed through my hometown of Meldrim, GA has quite an interesting history.
-Originally built (in part) by the Savannah & Western Railroad (S&W; formed in June and July of 1888), a subsidiary of the Central Railroad & Banking Co, the line has seen traffic from no less than 11 railways/railroads.
+The Savannah-Montgomery Division rail line (a.k.a.
+Alabama Division) which passed through my hometown of Meldrim, GA has quite an interesting history.
+Originally built in part by the Savannah & Western Railroad which was formed in June and July of 1888 as a subsidiary of the Central Railroad & Banking Co, the line has seen traffic from no less than 11 different railways/railroads.

 The Central Rail Road & Banking Co.
-(CRR&B, later known as the Central of Georgia Railway) already had already built a rail line (some time around 1839) from Savannah, GA to Meldrim.
-But at Meldrim, this line turned sharply northward to and through such other Effingham County towns as Eden, Marlow, Pineora, Guyton, Egypt and Oliver... and ultimately to Macon, GA by 1843.
-At Macon, this Savannah-Macon line met with another, existing line that turned back south-west to Montgomery, AL. The CRR&B apparently deemed this route too time-consuming, and began looking for another, shorter route to Montgomery from Savannah.
-This eventually led to the creation of the Savannah & Western Railroad which was a consolidation of seven other railroads owned by the CRR&B.
+(CRR&B), later known as the Central of Georgia Railway, had already built a rail line (between 1835 and 1839) from Savannah, GA to Oliver, GA that passed through the area that would eventually become the town of Meldrim in 1878.
+At Meldrim, this line turned sharply northward toward Macon, GA, and had reached that goal by 1843.
+At Macon, this Savannah-Macon line met with another, existing (currently unknown) line that ran southwest to Montgomery, AL. The CRR&B apparently deemed this route too time-consuming for both its freight and passenger service, and it began looking for another, shorter route to Montgomery from Savannah.
+This eventually led to the creation of the Savannah & Western Railroad which was a consolidation of seven other small railroads then owned by the CRR&B.

 .